Steve McCaskill | June 7th, 2022

 When it comes to pure performance, one network has emerged as a clear winner.
 Quite simply, EE has the fastest and most widely available mobile network in the UK.

-Over the past few years the mobile landscape has transformed through mergers, acquisitions and the arrival of 4G.
-All four operators have made improvements during that time, but when it comes to pure network performance it’s not even close.
+Over the past few years the mobile landscape has transformed through mergers, acquisitions and the arrival of 4G and now 5G.
+All four networks have made improvements during that time, but when it comes to pure performance they don’t come close to EE.

 As the first UK operator to launch 4G in November 2012, EE gained a head start in terms of coverage that it still enjoys to this day.
-Its service is available to 99.6 percent of the UK population, although it must be noted that double-speed 4G is largely limited to urban areas and 4G+ is restricted to certain parts of major cities.
+Its service is available to 99.6 percent of the UK population, although it must be noted that its 5G service is still more limited for the time being.

 While the initial focus of 4G rollout was on population coverage, EE is now making a big deal about ‘geographic coverage’ in a bid to push home its advantage.
-Its network is now available to 90 per cent of the UK landmass – equivalent to 99% of the population – and this is set to grow imminently, with the construction of hundreds more 4G sites in more rural areas, as well as improvements to indoor coverage.
+Its network is now available to 85 per cent of the UK landmass – equivalent to 99% of the population – and this is set to grow imminently, with the construction of hundreds more 4G sites in more rural areas, as well as improvements to indoor coverage.
 The provider is also improving connectivity on main roads and railway routes.

-EE’s lead in population coverage has eroded in recent years and all four networks have reached more than 97 per cent.
-But EE’s commitment to geographic coverage means it’s still out in front.
+EE’s lead in population coverage has been eroded in recent years and all four networks now cover more than 97 per cent.
+But EE’s commitment to geographic coverage means it’s still out in front of the competition.

 Indoor coverage across all networks is still a work in progress, but has been made easier by the arrival of calls over 4G using Voice over LTE (VoLTE) technology and over a home wireless network with Voice over Wi-Fi (VoWi-FI).

 In terms of speed, EE enjoys a considerable advantage when it comes to 4G.
 Performance depends on which device you have, your proximity to a mast at any one time and the number of people on the network.
-It also matters which part of the country you are in as double speed 4G isn’t available everywhere.
+It also matters which part of the country you are in as even 4G isn’t available everywhere yet.

 When it comes to perks, EE offers a range of what it calls Smart Benefits.
-These include free subscriptions to BT Sport and Apple Music, while 4GEE Max subscribers get inclusive roaming in five countries outside the EU – Australia, Canada, Mexico, New Zealand and the USA.
+These include free subscriptions to BT Sport and Apple Music, as well as a Video Data Pass and free roaming abroad, depending on the plan you choose.
 It will also give you a data bonus if you take out a home broadband subscription (more on that below).

-Vodafone also offers inclusive content with some of its price plans, with customers able to choose from a NOW TV Entertainment pass, Spotify Premium or Sky Sports Mobile TV, while O2’s Priority is the UK’s biggest digital loyalty programme, offering bonuses like free drinks and meals, prize draws, and early access to gig tickets, as well as discounts on your bill with O2 Rewards.
+Vodafone also offers inclusive content with some of its price plans, with customers able to choose from Spotify Premium, YouTube Premium or Amazon Prime, while O2’s Priority is the UK’s biggest digital loyalty programme, offering bonuses like free drinks and meals, prize draws, and early access to gig tickets, as well as discounts on your bill with O2 Rewards.

 Customer service is a little more even across the providers.
-According to Ofcom’s most recent data, EE receives just three complaints per 100,000 customers.
-This puts it on a level with rivals O2 and Three, and ahead of Vodafone with 11.
-Only Tesco Mobile is better with just one.
+According to Ofcom’s most recent data, EE receives just seven complaints per 100,000 customers, compared to O2 with nine, Three with 15, and Vodafone, which bottoms out with 26.
+Only Tesco Mobile is better than EE with just three.

 EE has made significant improvements to its customer service operations and now answers 100 per cent of calls from its centres in the UK and Ireland, while it has also invested in an improved online chat service.

-Of the four major operators, O2 has the highest customer satisfaction rate of 93 per cent, while EE has 92 per cent and Three and Vodafone have 89 per cent.
-Virtual operators Tesco Mobile and Virgin Mobile command rates of 96 per cent and 94 per cent respectively.
+Of the four major operators, O2 and EE have the highest customer satisfaction rate of 93 per cent, while Vodafone has 90 per cent and Three have 89 per cent.
+Virtual operators Tesco Mobile and Virgin Mobile command rates of 97 per cent and 93 per cent respectively.

 But EE's SIM-only deals at the higher end of the spectrum compare favourably with the competition, and when you consider the fact that EE is the best network, it makes them difficult to beat.
 Similarly, with its handsets, the more you’re willing to spend, the better value EE’s proposition is.

 If you want to take advantage of EE’s coverage, but not its tariff, then you could consider one of the MVNOs that use its infrastructure.
 They are BT Mobile and Plusnet Mobile..